Roof Repair in New Philadelphia, OH

 Serving New Philadelphia and Surrounding Communities

 Platinum Home Exteriors serves New Philadelphia from its base in Millersburg, Holmes County, Ohio, a short drive north through the Amish Country corridor.
 Tuscarawas County's 8,023 occupied housing units are 61.3% owner-occupied, and Platinum serves homeowners across the full repair market from the downtown core to the upland subdivisions.
 Crews cover Dover, Bolivar, Uhrichsville, Dennison, and Sugarcreek.
 In-person estimates are available throughout the area with no travel fee.
-For all New Philadelphia roofing services, see See our New Philadelphia, OH Page.
-Call (330) 275-0935.
+For all New Philadelphia roofing services, see Our New Philadelphia, OH roofing services Call (330) 275-0935.

 Schedule a Free Roof Inspection in New Philadelphia